 All presenters are encouraged to use their creativity to enhance the curiosity of other students and engage critical discussions.
 In addition, attention will be paid to teamwork, flow of ideas and the active engagement of other students on the presented topic.
-Students are expected to submit all their presentation slides, and a complete list of references consulted on May 21st.
+Students are expected to submit their poster and a complete list of reference by June 13th and be prepared to present their poster on June 17th.
 Grades are assigned to the entire group.